 Our company recently switched to using an online, browser-based service for our timesheets and payroll.
 I won’t name names, mostly because the task of getting the new service into service at the paper has been a nightmare.
 What’s the cause of the nightmare?
 The rumors vary.
 A lot of them… Read More»

 Guess what I almost never do on my iPad?
 Watch video Listen to audio Guess what I do all the time on my iPad?
 Read text Browse the Web Why?
 Because those are things I can do quietly, nay, silently.
-Audio requires the investment of putting on headphones or playing the sound out loud.… Read More»
+Audio requires the investment of putting on headphones or playing… Read More»

 My brief and wholly shallow review after having an iPad for the better part of a month.
 Spoiler alert: I like it.
 A lot.